Timberwolves center Naz Reid has wrist surgery

 The Wolves clinched at least a play-in spot in the Western Conference with Tuesday's victory, but won't play again until Saturday when they meet the Spurs in Austin, Texas.

-The regular season ends Sunday with a game at Target Center against New Orleans.
+The regular season for Minnesota ends Sunday with a game against New Orleans at Target Center.